21 Cool Things To Do In Dublin With Kids

 old girl and her 12 year old brother who sailed alone to start a new life.
-This is one of the best things to do Dublin in kids!
+This is one of the best things to do in Dublin with kids!
 My daughter loved it!
 Amazing tour!
 Included on the Dublin Pass

 - Enjoy the Merry Ploughboy Irish Music Pub